Our HR objectives

 In fiscal 2020, in addition to expanding remote working arrangements and the utilization of staggered working hours and flextime, we newly established "3– or4– day workweek" and "6–hour workday" arrangements, which can be used to balance self–improvement activities, childcare, or caregiving responsibilities with work.

 We are also aiming to create a work environment that encourages healthy and efficient working styles by focusing on eliminating overwork.
 Going forward we will continue to promote tailored labor management practices in partnership with industrial physicians.

 Mizuho received 5 stars on the Nikkei Smart Work Survey

 Diversity and inclusion

-We aim to proactively incorporate the perspectives and ideas of our diverse workforce into our everyday work, strategic planning, and decision-making in order to create new value.
-We are committed to valuing the voices of women, non-Japanese nationals, individuals with disabilities, individuals who identify as LGBT, and other diverse groups.
+We aim to proactively incorporate the perspectives and ideas of our diverse workforce into our everyday work, strategic planning, and decision–making in order to create new value.
+We are committed to valuing the voices of diverse groups including women, non–Japanese nationals, individuals with disabilities, and individuals who identify as LGBT.

 Mizuho received Platinum Kurumin certification in recognition of our significant efforts to implement and maintain systems that assist workers in balancing work and childcare.

 A global campaign aimed at increasing the percentage of women involved in important decision-making bodies within corporations

 Mizuho received the top rating of "Gold" on the PRIDE Index which evaluates LGBT–related initiatives.